siddhant23tomar/Dual-Clock-Asynchronous-FIFO/README.md

 This is a simple synchronizer module, used to pass an n-bit pointer from the read clock domain to the write clock domain, through a pair of registers that are clocked by the FIFO write clock.

+## sync_w2r.v

+This is a simple synchronizer module, used to pass an n-bit pointer from the write clock domain to the read clock domain, through a pair of registers that are clocked by the FIFO read clock.